Weights and conservativity

 maps the radical to zero. \end{Lem}

-\begin{Thm} Let $\CH: \CC_1 \to \CC_3$ be an $F$-linear homological functor between $F$-linear cate\-go\-ries, $\CC_1$ being equipped with a weight structure.
+\begin{Thm} Let $\CH: \CC_1 \to \CC_3$ be an $F$-linear homological functor from an $F$-linear triangulated category $\CC_1$ equipped with a weight structure to an $F$-linear Abelian cate\-go\-ry $\CC_3$.
 We assume the following. \begin{enumerate} \item[(1)] The weight structure on $\CC_1$ is bounded. \item[(2)] The heart $\CC_{1,w = 0}$ is semi-primary and pseudo-Abelian. \item[(3)] Any morphism in the image of $\CH$ is strict with respect to the weight filtration of $\CH$. \item[(4)] The restriction of $\CH$ to the heart $\CC_{1,w = 0}$ maps the radical to zero. \item[(5)] Zero is the only object of the heart $\CC_{1,w = 0}$ mapped to zero under (the restriction to $\CC_{1,w = 0}$ of) the functor $(\CH^m)_{m \in \BZ}$. \end{enumerate} Then $(\CH^m)_{m \in \BZ}$ is conservative. \end{Thm}

 \begin{Proof} Let $M \in \CC_1$.
 Let

 be a minimal weight filtration of $M$ (here, we use assumptions~(1) and (2)).
 According to Lemma~\ref{0F} (applicable thanks to hypotheses~(3) and (4)), $\CH(\delta) = 0$.
 The functor $\CH$ is supposed to be homological, hence if $\CH(M)$ is zero, then both $\CH(M_{\le -1})$ and $\CH(M_{\ge 0})$ are zero.
 Similarly, if $\CH^m(M)$ is zero for some $m \in \BZ$, then so are $\CH^m(M_{\le -1})$ and $\CH^m(M_{\ge 0})$.